edizyurdakul/house-marketplace/README.md

 ## How to navigate this project

-- Somewhat complex stateful logic: [Link to example code on GitHub]
 - Styling with Tailwind CSS, simple utility based CSS framework with HeadlessUI for UI component from the same developers of Tailwind CSS
 - The application fetches data from the Firebase: Examples for the request [https://github.com/edizyurdakul/newhome/blob/main/src/pages/Home.jsx](https://github.com/edizyurdakul/newhome/blob/main/src/pages/Home.jsx)

 ## Why I built the project this way

 - Tailwind is a great utility based css library, and Headless UI for fast component development.
 - My main goal is to become a front end developer.
 That's why I decided to use firebase rather to create a custom backend server with database, firebase allows easier integration with databases and authentication.

 ## If I had more time I would change this